 Ponder this: “what would happen if YouTube suddenly went offline?”

 It would make headlines in major press and damage the company’s brand reputation.
 Similarly, be careful not to risk your reputation by allowing your website to be inaccessible.
-You can use specific services to monitor the operations of your site in real time.
+You can use specific services to monitor the operations of your site in real-time.
 Consider these two:

 - UptimeRobot: You can use the Uptime Robot to test your website regularly.
 You can do it every five minutes.
-If any fault discovers, you will get notification from UptimeRobot.
+If any fault discovers, you will get a notification from UptimeRobot.
 It allows you to contact the hosting site over the issue.
 It’s a free service.